AIDevBytes/Streamlit-OpenAI-Chatbot/readme.md

 # Streamlit OpenAI Chatbot

-This repo contains the starter_project template code for the YouTube tutorial video <a href="#">From Zero to Hero: Building a Streamlit & OpenAI Chatbot</a>
+This repo contains the starter_project template code for the YouTube tutorial video <a href="#">From Zero to Hero: Building a Streamlit & OpenAI Chatbot with streaming response</a>

 Clone starter_project branch by running the below command